IgelVV/bg_shop_django/README.md

 to load init demo db data from fixtures

-Script fills db with initial demo data, and it creates superuser with unsafe password (! do not run script in production !).
-Demo images are stored in `static/` so it can cause unexpected troubles with deleting or updating.
+Script fills db with initial demo data, and it creates superuser with unsafe password.
+Demo images are stored in `static/`, so it can cause unexpected troubles with deleting or updating.

 It is advisable to upload new images using admin panel for each Image object, and change superuser password.